 - Policy (L2,L3~L7): A policy in firewall function is a set of rules and criteria that are used to determine how traffic is allowed or denied on a network.
-Firewall policies define the actions that the firewall should take when specific traffic matches the defined criteria. - Malformed packet: The Malformed Packets function enables the device to record event logs with a user-specified severity whenever malformed packets are dropped by the system. - Session control: Session control in a firewall is the process of tracking and controlling the flow of network traffic between two endpoints in a network session.
-Session control to help users protect backend hosts or services and avoid system abnormalities. - DoS(Denial of Service) policy: The Industrial Secure Router provides 9 different DoS functions for detecting or defining abnormal packet formats or traffic flows.
-The Industrial Secure Router will drop packets when it either detects an abnormal packet format or identifies unusual traffic conditions.
+Firewall policies define the actions that the firewall should take when specific traffic matches the defined criteria.
+Policies can be used to enact other kinds of filing, such as: - Physical Port Filtering: If unique VLANs are assigned to each port, and L3-7 policies are applied to each VLAN, this has the effect of applying policies to the physical port. - High-precision traffic control and QoS: Layer 3-7 policy can be configured to filter out unnecessary traffic, reducing bandwidth waste. - Malformed packet: The Malformed Packets function enables the device to record event logs with a user-specified severity whenever malformed packets are dropped by the system. - Session control: Session control in a firewall is the process of tracking and controlling the flow of network traffic between two endpoints in a network session.

+Session control to help users protect backend hosts or services and avoid system abnormalities.

-Protocol filter policy: The Industrial Secure Router supports industrial protocol filtering, allowing users to inspect network traffic based on specific protocols to detect anomalies and protect your network.
+- DoS(Denial of Service) policy: The Industrial Secure Router provides 9 different DoS functions for detecting or defining abnormal packet formats or traffic flows.
+The Industrial Secure Router will drop packets when it either detects an abnormal packet format or identifies unusual traffic conditions. - Protocol filter policy: The Industrial Secure Router supports industrial protocol filtering, allowing users to inspect network traffic based on specific protocols to detect anomalies and protect your network.